Fast 15 Awards

 About the Fast 15 Awards

-The Fast 15 awards recognize Bloomington’s hottest, fastest-growing companies and the MVP employees driving growth.
+The Fast 15 awards recognize the MVP employees who drive innovation.
 Great companies need great talent to keep growing, and great talent looks for outstanding opportunities.
 Don’t be shy!
 Toot your own horn, so we can celebrate your success and showcase our community as a great place to live and work!

 Fast 15 MVP Employee